Teleamazonas: History

 During the presidency of Rafael Correa, the network, particularly its flagship opinion maker and pundit Jorge Ortiz, has found itself at odds with the government, which accuses it of manipulating public opinion to suite the interests of the companies and shareholders who provide the capital for Teleamazonas such as the Banco del Pichincha.
-Several proceedings have taken place against Teleamazonas, culminating on December 23, 2009, when the network was ordered a 72-hour shutdown.
+Several proceedings have taken place against Teleamazonas, culminating on December 22, 2009, when the network was ordered a 72-hour shutdown.
+At closing time (5:08pm), the channel was airing an episode of Malcolm in the Middle, while the staff in Quito was facing an uncertain situation.
+Manager Sebastián Corral called the measure "illegal".
+During the 72-hour period, programming continued on Teleamazonas Internacional and the channel's website.
+Upon returning to the air, the network aired a message aimed at its viewers.
 This government move immediately prompted a backlash from advocacy groups who claimed to be acting in the interests of freedom of expression.
+In his presidency, new television channel unions were created, where it and Ecuavisa were notable absentees.

-In September 2010, Fidel Egas sold his shares on Teleamazonas to several groups: 30% to the Peruvian media group La República, 48% to a group of Teleamazonas employees and 22% to a group of Fidel Egas' personal friends.
-Teleamazonas sale was the result of the mandate of the Ecuadorian Constitution of 2008, which provides that no person may simultaneously hold shares in banks and media.
-In 2019, Teleamazonas joined forces with Endemol Shine Group to create the first ever Ecuadorian version of MasterChef.
+In September 2010, Fidel Egas, banned from owning media outlets in Ecuador, sold his shares on Teleamazonas to several groups: 30% to the Peruvian media group La República, 48% to a group of Teleamazonas employees and 22% to a group of Fidel Egas' personal friends.
+Teleamazonas' sale was the result of the mandate of the Ecuadorian Constitution of 2008, which provides that no person may simultaneously hold shares in banks and media.
+Egas appealed his decision on May 19, 2016, having questioned the decision when the president talked about the issue two days prior.
+Later that year, the president attacked the network again, claiming it to be part of "one of the country's largest and most closed monopolies".

+The station announced a relocation of its headquarters to a new location in September 2021, in northern Quito.
+The new building was first conceived in August 2019.

+The network and Xtrim started sharing rights to the local football league in 2024.
+No concrete information about the sublicensing to Teleamazonas was given in public.